 Tactical voting The "tactical fraction" of voters who will switch parties if their preferred party is unlikely to win can be entered if you tick the "Tactical voting" box.
 Typical values are between 0% (no tactical voting) and 50% (half of voters might vote tactically).

-Labour split Predict on the basis of a split Labour party between the official Labour party ("LAB") and a breakaway New Labour party ("NewLAB").
+Labour split Predict on the basis of a split Labour party between the official Labour party ("LAB") and the Independent Group ("TIG"), assuming it becomes a party.
 Only GB seat totals will be shown.